 These rules are intended for regular season interleague play.
 Leagues may play by a different set of rules when playing within their own league.
 If a post-season interleague tournament is played, there may be adjustments to these rules, notably regarding time-limits, completing an inning, and how to resolve ties after regulation play.

-As of: January 29, 2017 this document is agreed to by all leagues.
+As of August 17, 2017 agreed by all leagues.

 Click Below To Translate:

 SYA Office Location: 5950 Centreville Crest Lane, Centreville, VA 20121 | SYA Mailing Address: Southwestern Youth Association, P.O.
 Box 471, Centreville, VA 20122 Phone: (703) 815-3362 | Fax: (703) 815-2180 | E-mail: email@example.com | Designed by GroupNet Solutions